microsoft/pxt/docs/translate.md

 #### Sign up to translate

-For a quick explaination of how to sign up and join a MakeCode translation team, watch this short video:
+For a quick explanation of how to sign up and join a MakeCode translation team, watch this short video:

 https://youtu.be/4PqWq50e8C4